 Then, to add a source, in the Add a source of content panel, click the Crawling Module tab, and then click Database.

 In the Add/Edit a Database Source subpage, the Configuration tab is selected by default.
 It contains your source’s general and authentication information, as well as other parameters.

 If you have not already installed the Coveo On-Premises Crawling Module on a server that has access to the database of which you want to retrieve the content, click Download Crawling Module to do so.

 Enter a name for your source.

 A source name can’t be modified once it’s saved, therefore be sure to use a short and descriptive name, using letters, numbers, hyphens (

 _).
 Avoid spaces and other special characters.

 Enter your database connection parameters.
 Since the connection string syntax differs from one database type to another, you might want to see The Connection Strings Reference for details.

 Since connection strings aren’t encrypted, they should never contain credentials in plain text.
-You can hide the password and user ID in the connection string by respectively introducing the
+Use the tokens

 Hiding password and user ID using tokens: